Museum Ambassador Program

 In 2014, our Museum Ambassadors helped over 100,000 people get the most out of their visits.
 So what do they do?

 Museum Ambassadors complement our docents and information desk volunteers by orienting and welcome arriving visitors and groups, circulating throughout the Museum's public zones to answer basic questions, directing visitors to programs and exhibitions of interest, assisting with crowd control and line management, and implementing brief visitor surveys.

-Please note: While applications may be submitted anytime, we do not expect to train another docent class until 2014
+Please note: While applications may be submitted anytime, we do not expect to train another docent class until fall 2015

 Do you love to tell—and listen to—a good story?
 Is "meeting people" your idea of a good time?
 Are you the "unofficial" tour guide for your friends and family?
 If so, then consider becoming a docent at the Museum!